david-rockwood/fimpad/README.md

 ## Chat Blocks As Functions

 Try thinking of chat blocks as functions.
-Input goes in [[[user]]], the function definition (written in natural language) goes in [[[system]]], and the output will be put into [[[assistant]]] when you hit Ctrl+Enter.
+Input goes in [[[user]]], the function definition (written in natural language) goes in [[[system]]], and the output will be put into [[[assistant]]] when you press Ctrl+Enter.

 You can copy the output of one function and paste it into the input of another function.
 You can make a text file with fifty functions, and copy and paste a few of them into a new tab for a specific project.
 They are like macros.

 Here is a system prompt to start you off: